Clyde0513/FLIQ-Virtual-Hackathon/README.md

 ## Project Overview

-This project addresses the challenge of enhancing machine learning classifiers using Variational Quantum Algorithms (VQAs) for drug-induced autoimmunity prediction.
+This project, developed in collaboration with Sanskriti Shindadkar, addresses the challenge of enhancing machine learning classifiers using Variational Quantum Algorithms (VQAs) for drug-induced autoimmunity prediction.
 We combined classical machine learning techniques with quantum computing to create a hybrid model that surpasses traditional classifiers in both performance and interpretability.

 We selected the Drug Induced Autoimmunity Prediction Dataset, which contains RDKit molecular descriptors that allow us to predict potential autoimmune reactions to pharmaceutical compounds.
 This application domain highlights the potential of quantum computing to contribute to critical healthcare challenges.